-The Fund's Price to Public (1) Sales Load Proceeds to the Fund (2)(3)
+The Fund's Price to Public (1) Sales Load (2) Proceeds to the Fund (3)(4)

 Amount Invested at

-Per Share At Current NAV None Current NAV
+Per Share At Current NAV 2.50% Current NAV

-Total \$60,000,000 N/A \$60,000,000
+Total \$30,000,000 \$750,000 \$29,250,000

 - (1) Shares are offered monthly at net asset value ("NAV"), which will vary.
 The minimum initial investment in Shares by an investor is \$25,000 and additional investments must be at least \$5,000.
 The minimum additional investment may be reduced for certain investors.
-Each prospective investor is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended. - (2) Assumes sale at the NAV of all Shares currently registered. - (3) See "The Distributor" regarding distribution-related compensation.
+Each prospective investor is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended. - (2) Shares may be subject to a sales load of up to 2.50%.
+Such a load will be computed as a percentage of the public offering price. - (3) Assumes sale at the NAV of all Shares currently registered. - (4) See "The Distributor" regarding distribution-related compensation.

-Grosvenor Registered Multi-Strategy Fund (TI 1), LLC (the "Fund") is a fund that invests in a "fund of hedge funds" that enables qualified investors, through one investment, to participate in a portfolio of private investment funds managed by a professionally selected group of managers.
+Grosvenor Registered Multi-Strategy Fund (TI 2), LLC (the "Fund") is a fund that invests in a "fund of hedge funds" that enables qualified investors, through one investment, to participate in a portfolio of private investment funds managed by a professionally selected group of managers.
 An investment in the Fund is speculative and involves substantial risks.
 (See "Types of Investments and Related Risk Factors.")
 In making an investment decision, investors must rely upon their own examination of the Fund and the terms of the offering, including the merits and risks involved.
 It is possible that a holder of the Fund's shares (a "Member") may lose some or all of his, her or its investment and that the Fund may not achieve its investment objective.
 Shares of limited liability company interests ("Shares") in the Fund have not been approved or disapproved by the Securities and Exchange Commission ("SEC") or any other Federal or state governmental agency or regulatory authority or any national securities exchange.
 No agency, authority or exchange has passed upon the accuracy or adequacy of this Prospectus or the merits of an investment in the Shares offered hereby.
 Any representation to the contrary is a criminal offense.